Sharathkumar0/MOORES_LAW-ANN-PROJECT/README.md

 What is **Moore's Law ?**

-It says that the number of transistors per square inch on an integrated circuit board foubles approx every 2 years.
+It says that the number of transistors per square inch on an integrated circuit board doubles approx every 2 years.

 In model.compile(), I have realized after doing hyperparameter tuning that the default optimizer 'adam' doesnt perform that well.
 Therefore, I will be using my most basic optimizer 'Stochastic Gradient Descent'.SGD( learning rate, momentum)